 Even if your water is filtered properly, it can still contain contaminants from the plastic carrying it.
 Chemicals such as BPA are commonly found in plastic and can bleed into the water within the bottle.
 This transference leads to you consuming toxins not meant for consumption, and potentially developing various illnesses as a result.
 BPA, or bisphenol A, is linked to a list of symptoms including asthma, dizziness, and reproductive issues.
 That’s why we recommend purchasing reusable water bottles made with metal or glass.
 These materials won’t contaminate the water their carrying and make it easy to keep your water with you on the go.

 Effects on Your Budget

 In addition, bottled water is a non-renewable product that needs to be replaced once each container has been emptied.
 This continuous cycle of buying more water can cost the average household thousands of dollars each year, taking those funds away from other investments.
 While many have tried to reuse plastic bottles to conserve additional resources, this can cause you to consume more contaminants from the plastic over time.
-As such, it’s recommended that you avoid reusing them if possible and recycle them when the time comes.

 On the bright side, there are several alternatives to buying water bottles that can help you save some cash.
 Simply using a faucet filter can reduce the number of contaminants in your tap water, make it taste better, and give you the convenience you’re looking for.
 However, quality water coolers are often the best choice to supply you with clean and drinkable water at an established monthly cost for the equipment, installation, and continued care.